 Start by getting together a list of all paying customers, with as much information about each customer as possible.

-This include basic demographic information about the company, including things like:
+Demographic Information: This includes basic demographic information about the company, including things like:

 - Company Name